Loomi-me/help-center/headless/spa.md

 Here, instrumentationTool should implement the VisuallyInstrument interface.
 This ensures that Visually.io is properly integrated into your ecommerce SPA/PWA.

+# Allowed domains

+If the SPA has a security mechanism that allows the website to run only on specific domains We require to add the following domains to the domains 'allow list'

+- visually.io
+- loomi.me
+- vsly.local:8000

 For any further questions or assistance, please don't hesitate to reach out to us.